Festival Groups

 Nankersey Male Choir

+This year will be the thirteenth time Nordet have participated in the “Falmouth International Sea Shanty Festival”.
+For more than 35 years Nordet has been performing traditional sea shanties and its own creations.
+The crew knows how to make people dance and sing in a festive spirit.
 Nordet have sailed from Lorient, their home port, to New York; from Paimpol to Liverpool and from Hoorn to Douarnenez.
-Nordet’s energy, voices and instruments will sweep you away in a gale.
-These five sailors, exuberant and joyful, will embark and allow the public on board, from dead calm seas to storms, from the middle of oceans to the docks, and from Breton taverns to Cornish pubs.
-Nordet is a warm wind, a friendliness and an ability to mobilize the public.
+These five sailors, exuberant and joyful, will embark the audience, from dead calm seas to storms, from the middle of oceans to the docks, and from Breton taverns to Cornish pubs.
 So welcome on board you sailors.

 Odds & Sods